mizma/ergoSHIFT/hardware-rev1/README.md

 ![ergoSHIFT-rev1_with_artwork1](images/ergoSHIFT-rev1-final02.jpg)
 ![ergoSHIFT-rev1_with_artwork2](images/ergoSHIFT-rev1-final03.jpg)

-(*) Above sample Artwork based on a trace of In-Game Screenshot + Official Fan-kit (©ARK SYSTEM WORKS)
+(*) Above sample Artwork based on an In-Game Screenshot + Official Fan-kit (©Cygames & ARK SYSTEM WORKS)

 Stencil for the artwork can be found [HERE](./images/ergoSHIFT-stencil.svg).

 To cut the stencil, use one of the top acrylic plates as cutting guides (don't trust the acuracy of the printed stencil mark, they are good enough to use as design guide, but not acurate enough for final cutting guide).
-It is easy to cut if you tape the plate on top of the print.
+It is easy to cut if you tape the plate on top of the print and use a sharp designers knife.

 ![Stencil-Cutting](images/Stencil-Cutting.jpg)